openlilylib/stylesheets/documentation/stylesheets.md

 forwarded to the annotation engraver, and the handling is identical to the regular \ollPackage{scholarly.annotate} behaviour.

+If \ollPackage{scholarly.annotate} isn't loaded a warning is issued.

 Annotations can (like footnotes) not be represented in this manual, so again only the source is printed, while the file `annotations.ly` can be compiled independently.